ryvoxr/notebook/school/college/nc-state.md

 reports; the one who refuses to use Google Docs; the one they call a hacker.
 Guilty as charged!
 I'm a Lenovo X220 using, LaTeX writing, Google Docs avoiding, Linux enjoying programmer.
-Some programmers will tell you with their words that they're a coder, fewer will tell you with their actions.
+Some programmers will tell you with their words that they're a coder, fewer will show you with their actions.

 For the last decade I have dedicated nearly all of my free time towards programming, computers, and robotics.
 I was the sole programmer for the FRC